-The HTC 10 is HTC's best smartphone in years.
-Building on a legacy of premium flagship smartphones like the HTC One M8 and M9, it offers premium build quality and mostly high-end features and components, giving it the firepower it needs to compete with the Samsung Galaxy S7 Edge and the iPhone 6S.
+The HTC 10 was HTC's best smartphone in years when it hit the shelves last year.
+Building on a legacy of premium flagship smartphones like the HTC One M8 and M9, it offers premium build quality and mostly high-end features and components, giving it the firepower it needed to compete with the Samsung Galaxy S7 Edge and the iPhone 6S.

 TechRadar's HTC 10 review highlights

 HTC has proven time and again that it knows how to make a great smartphone, and with the HTC 10 it's got a device that has all the right bits underneath another thoughtful design - with a couple of genuine high points inside too.

 But is this phone going to be enough for the brand?
 Is a handset that has the latest chipset, 32GB of onboard memory with expandable storage, powerful audio and camera abilities enough to keep being a thorn in the side of Samsung and Apple... and maybe start creeping up on them in the future?

 We'll always be fans of the way that HTC puts its phones together, because it simply doesn't seem to compromise on build quality or effort.
 Despite not being totally in love with the heft of the device, or the massive chamfered edges, there's no doubt it looks unique and that's a very important thing to have in today's phones.

 The camera has been upgraded too, and while you'll really need to work at the photos to get something brilliant, the opportunity is there.
 Combine that with expandable memory that can be turned into internal storage through Android's Adoptable Storage feature and you've got something excellent to play with.